-The Chief Executive is required to achieve a shareholding in the Company equivalent to 300 per cent of base salary and the other Executive Directors are required to achieve a shareholding in the Company equivalent to 200 per cent of base salary, to be achieved normally within five years by retaining at least 50 per cent of any vested share awards (net of tax and NIC).
-There is a two-year post-cessation shareholding requirement of 200 per cent of salary for all Executive Directors, capturing annual bonus awards made from 1 January 2022 (in respect of 2021) and all Performance Share Plan awards made from 1 January 2021.
-The current shareholdings of the Executive Directors are also set out on page 125.
+The Chief Executive is required to achieve a shareholding in the Company equivalent to 300 per cent of base salary and the other Executive Directors are required to achieve a shareholding in the Company equivalent to 200 per cent of base salary, to be achieved within five years by retaining at least 50 per cent of any vested share awards (net of tax).
+The current shareholdings of the Executive Directors are set out on page 85.

-1.4 Performance Scenario charts
+1.4 PERFORMANCE SCENARIO CHARTS

-The potential reward opportunities illustrated in Figure 1 are based on the policy which will apply in 2023, applied to the base salary that will apply for Ian Hawksworth and Situl Jobanputra from completion of the proposed merger on 6 March 2023, and the salary that would apply for Michelle McGrath from the salary review date, 1 April 2023, were the proposed merger not to complete, and provide estimates of the potential future reward opportunity for each of the three current Executive Directors, and the potential split between the different elements of remuneration under three different performance scenarios: 'Below Threshold', 'Target' and 'Maximum'.
+The potential reward opportunities illustrated in Figure 1 are based on the policy which will apply in 2020, applied to the base salary at the salary review date, 1 April 2020, and provide estimates of the potential future reward opportunity for each Executive Director, and the potential split between the different elements of remuneration under three different performance scenarios: 'Below Threshold', 'Target' and 'Maximum'.

 The Below Threshold scenario includes base salary, pension and benefits (fixed pay).
 No annual bonus or PSP elements are included (variable pay).
-The Target scenario includes fixed pay, on-target bonus (50 per cent of opportunity) and threshold vesting of PSP awards.
+The Target scenario includes fixed pay, on-target bonus and threshold vesting of PSP awards.
 The Maximum scenario includes fixed pay, maximum bonus and full vesting of PSP awards.
 For variable pay, the amounts illustrated are the normal maximum opportunities.
 The Maximum scenarios also include an illustration of the amount that would be payable under the PSP elements if there was share price appreciation of 50 per cent between the date of award and the date of vesting.
+In addition, an illustration of the maximum scenario in 2021 (including share price appreciation of 50 per cent between the date of award and the date of vesting) has been provided.